zchee/golang-wiki/Modules.md

 > * To make no promises about API compatible and also require every build to have only one copy of the k8s libraries no matter what, with the implied forcing of all parts of a build to use the same version even if not all of them are ready for it, then use 0.X.Y.

 On a related note, Kubernetes has some atypical build approaches (currently including custom wrapper scripts on top of godep), and hence Kubernetes is an imperfect example for many other projects, but it will likely be an interesting example as [Kubernetes moves towards adopting Go 1.11 modules](https://github.com/kubernetes/kubernetes/pull/64731#issuecomment-407345841).

+### Should I still add a go.mod file if I do not have any dependencies?

+Yes.
+This helps communicate to the ecosystem that you are opting in to modules, supports working outside of GOPATH, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is part of the reason the older approach of import comments might eventually be deprecated).
+That said, modules overall are an opt-in capability in Go 1.11.

+### Why does `go build` require gcc, and why are prebuilt packages such as net/http not used?

+In short:

+> Because the pre-built packages are non-module builds and can’t be reused.
+Sorry.
+Disable cgo for now or install gcc.

+This is only an issue when opting in to modules (e.g., via `GO111MODULE=on`).
+See [#26988](https://github.com/golang/go/issues/26988#issuecomment-417886417) for additional discussion.

+### Do modules work with relative imports like `import "./subdir"`?

+No. See [#26645](https://github.com/golang/go/issues/26645#issuecomment-408572701), which includes:

+> In modules, there finally is a name for the subdirectory.
+If the parent directory says "module m" then the subdirectory is imported as "m/subdir", no longer "./subdir".

 ### Are there "always on" module repositories and enterprise proxies?